woodnsec/IoT-Forensics/README.md

 | No formal funding (30) | 3 | 10 | No grant funding for applications or devices will be provided to the team.
 All expenses will be out of pocket. | Spending will be minimized wherever possible.
 IoT devices will be provided by team members and digital investigation tools will be primarily open-source, with the exception of FTK. |
 | Lack of device documentation (20) | 5 | 4 | IoT devices may not have comprehensive documentation available for public perusal. | The team is working primarily with IoT devices and software that are known to have extensive documentation. |

-Ideas:
-- Maybe not enough information since IOT kinda new and there is a variety of IOT devices nowadays?
-- Can't get access to tech
-- Can't access applications used for Digital Forensics
-- Unexpected events that delay progress in project
-- Loss of data
-- Not a lot of research in the field
-- Lack of resources (challenge more than risk)
-- Two programs for Digital Forensics (hard to get access to those)
-- No funds

 ## Project Methodology
-Methodology is extremely important for conducting a successful project.
-While I am always a fan of "winging it" when it comes to day-to-day life - winging it is not an option for being successful on a team.
-Hence, in this class you will be required to develop a technical plan (AKA `Methodology`) to succeed.
-Your methodology should be grounded in scientific method and best practice.
-It should be based on the literature in the area you are working on and should use well-tested methods when possible.

-Requirements are extremely important for conducting a successful project - of either the creative or assessment-oriented varieties.
-Collecting requirements about an application means understand what your end user (or what the end user of a product you are assessing) is going to do with the product.
-To understand requirements we often define user stories and use cases to encapsulate and represent behavior.

 We will begin our project by conducting a review of the current literature and standards related to IoT forensic data acquisition.
 Additionally, we will examine traditional digital forensics techniques and compare and contrast them to current IoT forensics standards.
 The review will provide insight on the current state of IoT forensics and allow us to identify outstanding issues in the field.
 These issues may include concerns about data integrity and privacy.

 The second half of our project will focus on hands-on experimentation with IoT devices.
 This will allow us to fully understand the forensic and data acquisition process.
 Lastly, using the knowledge we gain from the review and hands-on application, we will give our recommendations on standards, research, and refinements to IoT forensics moving forward.

 #### Literature Review
-For milestone 1, you should prepare a literature review document that surveys the various research and development work in your project area.
-Your literature review should identify important `keywords`, relevant `research papers`, and `the state of the art` in your area.

 **Keywords:** IoT Forensics, Digital Forensics, Network Forensics, Mobile Forensics, IoT, Privacy, Integrity, Process Model, Investigation Frameworks, IoT Standards, Data Acquisition

 1. **A Generic Digital Forensic Investigation Framework for Internet of Things (IoT)**